-Long-term use of kava has been associated with a range of health problems including kidney and liver damage, loss of appetite, breathing difficulties and skin lesions.
+Long-term use of kava has been associated with a range of health problems including kidney and liver damage, weight loss, mood swings, apathy, breathing difficulties and skin lesions.

 There is no safe level of kava use.
 The effects of kava when mixed with other drugs and medicines can be especially unpredictable and dangerous.

 Follow the links below to find trusted information about therapeutic and recreational use of kava.